FAA issues "safety call to action" after several near-disasters

 - The FAA, meanwhile, remains without a permanent leader as Biden's pick is tied up in Congress.

-💬 Alex's thought bubble: Each of these potential tragedies were prevented by at least one pilot's recognition that something was wrong — the FedEx crew went around just before colliding with the Southwest jet, the Delta crew saw the American jet and canceled their takeoff, and the United crew realized and corrected their dive before crashing into the ocean.
+💬 Alex's thought bubble: Each of these potential tragedies were prevented by at least one pilot's recognition that something was wrong — the FedEx crew went around just before the collision with the Southwest jet could occur, the Delta crew saw the American jet and canceled their takeoff, and the United crew realized and corrected their plane's dive to avoid crashing into the ocean.

 - The details of the United case remain murky.
 But in the first two incidents, it's clear from the air traffic control recordings that better communication between pilots and controllers could have stopped the chain of events leading to near-disaster far earlier on.